Nerdcore-Enterprises/ATUHub/README.md

 # ATUHub
 (*description in progress*)

+## Latest Update
+- Added a splash screen for andriod (not sure if it fully works).
+- Fixed some styling on the pages (font size, etc.)
+- Tried removing the ablity to scroll on some pages, although for some reason you still can.

-# Steps for cloning repository
+## Steps for cloning repository
 ### Visual Studio Code
 1. Open a new window.
 2. Make sure you are logged in with GitHub: